 The person that’s lost 100 pounds didn’t eat one salad at dinner and wake up the next day to a closet full of clothes that didn’t fit anymore.
 They ate healthy for a few days.
 Messed up and ate pizza.
 Kept with their program for four days straight.
 Ate a great breakfast and lunch but then dinner was a dish of ice cream.
 However, instead of giving in, they got up the next morning and ate a healthy breakfast again.

-People that succeed at developing good habits don’t quit when they have a set back and they don’t beat themselves up over it.
+People that succeed at developing good habits don’t quit when they have a setback and they don’t beat themselves up over it.
 They keep a commitment to themselves to improve a certain area of their life and they stick with it even when they don’t want to.

 When you’re chronically ill your body doesn’t adjust to change quickly.
 It takes time.
 It takes starting over and over again – slowly but surely – until the “cheat days” or “days off” become fewer and further apart.

 - I’m trying to create a simple habit of drinking more water.
 I know it helps my energy levels and I know it’s good for my body but, to be perfectly transparent here, I’d rather drink Coke.
 All.
 Day.
 I made a simple habit tracker so I can chart my progress.
 Day one I drank 32 ounces of pure, plain water.
 Day two I repeated the same.
 Day three I dove in and slurped down 80 ounces.
 Day four totaled 64.
 I dropped back down to 32 ounces on day five but instead of calling it quits I’m waking up each day and filling my water bottle!
 I’ve been inconsistent with the totals but I’m consistent with the fact that I’m walking through my day with a water bottle in hand.
 Any amount of water I drink is a positive.
-And over time, it’s increasing in the amount.
+And over time, it’s increasing in amount.

 - I’m also trying to do a bit of strength training.
 I can feel my body becoming weaker as I age and my illness-induced sedentary lifestyle isn’t helping.
 Each day I’m trying to do one or two exercises to help keep toned.
-(Not like I’m toned now, but you know what I mean. 😉 ) I’ve been able to do a few reps each day, and like the water, I’m slowly able to increase the amount of reps I’m doing.
+(Not like I’m toned now, but you know what I mean. 😉 ) I’ve been able to do a few reps each day, and like the water, I’m slowly able to increase the number of reps I’m doing.

 Going too fast and pushing our bodies too hard will throw us into a flare and we don’t need that.
 But we do need to gently nudge our bodies in healthy directions.